-Our regeneration mission is to reach long-term sustainable results with a positive impact on ecology, economy and community.
+Our regeneration mission is to reach long-term sustainable results, with a positive impact on ecology, economy and community.
 We recognise the importance of economic activity to ensure the viability and sustainability of the regeneration process.
-Our vision for regenerative farming is where food and natural resource production is developed in collaboration and not at odds with nature, integrates ancestral traditions with innovation; supports biodiversity and crucially provides inspiration, guidance and hope.
+Our vision for regenerative farming is to integrate ancestral tradition with innovation, supporting biodiversity, and providing inspiration, guidance and hope, for generations to come.

 Imagine a place with clean air, fresh water, and traditional farming, where the only sounds to disturb your meditation are the trickling of water, the buzzing of bees and the herder calling to her goats.
 That place is Vale das Lobas.
 A landscape rich in ancient olives, chestnuts, oaks and cork trees provide a home to owls, falcons, nightjars, cuckoos, bee-eaters, genets, foxes, badgers, wild boar, numerous species of spiders, fungi and much more.
 The designation of Biodiversity Zone is a result of the partnership between Vale das Lobas and the Municipal Council of Fornos de Algodres.
 The Hunting Association joined this protocol in 2013, and voluntarily agreed to permanently remove all hunting rights from areas under this designation.

 Protocol of Regeneration

 - Ecological low-impact construction – natural materials, in harmony with nature.